Written By Jan Pascal Tschudy

 Did you find the transition from triathlon difficult and if so why (or why not)?

 I did not go for big week volumes, those would have probably only lead to injures.
-My biggest running week was only 75 kilometres, and instead I aimed for consistency (continually hitting 50–60 km per week).
+My biggest running week was only 75km, and instead I aimed for consistency (continually hitting 50-60km per week).

-Biking and swimming kept my fitness at the good level which I had already brought with my from the Ironman training.
+Biking and swimming kept my fitness at the good level which I had already brought with me from the Ironman training.

 How did your training change in preparing for the Wadi Rum Ultra versus training for an Ironman?